htnani/shell-genomics/README.md

     pwd

-This stands for 'print working directory'.
-The directory you're currently working in.
+This stands for 'print working directory', and shows the directory you're currently working in.

 What if we want to move back up and out of the 'data' directory?
 Can we just type `cd shell-genomics`?
 Try it and see what happens.